ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 Capsule Types with a value of the form 0x29 * N + 0x17 for integer values of N are reserved to exercise the requirement that unknown Capsule Types be ignored.
-These capsules have no semantics and can carry arbitrary values.
+These Capsules have no semantics and can carry arbitrary values.
 These values MUST NOT be assigned by IANA and MUST NOT appear in the listing of assigned values.